Jaidon-Smith/jaidon-smith.github.io/_posts/2021-03-15-dataset-cloud-storage-solutions.md

 * Allocate a VM with enough disk space for the dataset.
 * Download the dataset from Google Drive
 * Upload the dataset to Google Cloud Storage
-* Delete the VM with the disk
+* Delete the VM along with the disk

 While downloading and uploading could be done by visiting the sites, it would be better to automate this process by utilising the APIs.